TravelModellingGroup/Documentation/tmg-documentation/1.6/tmgtoolbox_aimsun/Tools/InputOutput/ImportTransitSchedule.md

 Figure 2 shows the header screenshot of the service table csv files.
-As shown in the image below there are three columns the csv file contains
+As shown in the image below there are three columns the csv file contains:
 * emmed_id
 * trip deprature time labelled trip_depart
 * trip arrival time labelled trip_arrive

+You can find more information about the [ServiceTable](http://tmg.utoronto.ca/doc/1.6/gtamodel/user_guide/file_formats/network_scenario_format.html#service-table-csv) here by clicking on the link.

 <figure>
     <img src="images/ServiceTableCSVImage.jpg"